 If you’re new to the term, a buyer journey (or customer journey) is the path (buying process) a potential customer takes before making a purchase.
 We define the different stages of the buyer journey as:

 - Awareness (Top of Funnel),

 - Consideration (Middle of Funnel), and

-It’s key to understand what each funnel stage looks like to your ideal customer persona and describe the pains and needs they’re experiencing at each stage and where they’re looking for help.
+It’s really important to understand what each funnel stage looks like to your ideal customer persona and describe the pains, needs, and goals they’re experiencing at each stage and where they’re looking for help.

 This is key to develop good content that resonates that you can serve them where they’re looking for help, so they’ll find you and begin considering you as a potential solution.
 It’s also key to attracting the right traffic via search engines like google search with the right keywords.

 Without this strategic process, moving leads through the marketing funnel and converting them into paying customers through the right mix of outbound and inbound marketing strategies can be challenging.

 In this guide, we’ll show you how to do a buyer journey exercise and give you actionable tips on optimizing each stage of the journey to increase conversions and drive sales.